gornvan/gTove/README.md

 * Zellspell had problems moving minis to a different folder: "Tracking Prevention blocked access to storage", might be something specific to pinimg.com.

-* Editing a tabletop in a live session will cause clients to have their dice pool caps set to zero.
 * Transparent maps intercept mouse clicks, making it hard to manipulate minis underneath.